mbreschi92/git-utils/README.md

 # git-utils
-Set of utilities for management of git repositories
+Set of utilities for management of git repositories in bash